S8A/s8a.github.io/_drafts/setup-deploy-jekyll-v4-tailwindcss-alpinecss.md

 # ...
 ```

-Next, you'll need to create a `postcss.config.js` file in the root of your project's repository to specify `@tailwindcss/postcss` as a PostCSS plugin, like this:
+You'll need to create a `postcss.config.js` file in the root of your project's repository to specify `@tailwindcss/postcss` as a PostCSS plugin, like this:

 ```js
 export default {